ethereum/populus/docs/project.rst

     Returns the ``populus.chain.Chain`` instance associated with the geven ``chain_name``.
 The ``chain_args`` and ``chain_kwargs`` are passed through to the constructor of the underlying ``populus.chain.Chain`` object.

-.. py:attribute:: Project.blockchains_dir

-    The path that the files for local blockchains will be placed.

-.. py:method:: Project.get_blockchain_data_dir(chain_name)

-    Return the data directory for the blockchain with the given name.

-.. py:method:: Project.get_blockchain_chaindata_dir(chain_name)

-    Returns the chaindata directory for the blockchain with the given name.

-.. py:method:: Project.get_blockchain_ipc_path(chain_name)

-    Returns the path to the ``geth.ipc`` socket for the blockchain with the given name.

-.. py:attribute:: Project.migrations_dir

-    The path that the project migration files are located.

-.. py:attribute:: Project.migration_files

-    A list of all of the file paths to the project migrations.

-.. py:attribute:: Project.migrations

-    A list of all of the project migration classes loaded from the ``Project.migration_files``.
-The classes are returned ordered according to their declaired dependencies.